sibartlett/RavenDB.Client.Spatial/readme.md

 * [Geo](https://github.com/sibartlett/Geo)
 * [NetTopologySuite](https://code.google.com/p/nettopologysuite/)

-Note: As of 2.0, RavenDB only supports indexing WKT.
-GeoJSON support will hopefully come in [RavenDB 2.5](https://github.com/ayende/ravendb/pull/268).

 ## Example

 Here's an example of using a WKT JsonConverter with DotSpatial/Geo/NetTopologySuite.

-Note: When calling SpatialGenerate in RavenDB 2.0, we have to cast to object and then to string.
-[RavenDB 2.5](https://github.com/ayende/ravendb/pull/268) will hopefully have better support for spatial JsonConverters.

 ```csharp
 public class MyClass